WWPR-FM: Big 105 (1998)

-On January 21, 1998, at 6:30 p.m., the station relaunched as "Big 105", with the call letters WBIX (which took effect on April 13).
+On January 21, 1998, at 6:30 pm, the station relaunched as "Big 105", with the call letters WBIX (which took effect on April 13).
 The first song on "Big 105" was "Big Time" by Peter Gabriel.
 Despite this relaunch, the station played basically the same music as it did in the months before, and could not compete with highly rated WLTW.

 Initially, Big 105 was musically very close to WLTW, but evolved to a hot AC format by that May, similar to what WPLJ was playing at the time.
 WBIX also added Danny Bonaduce as its morning show host.
 It also added Casey Kasem's American Top 20 syndicated countdown program on Sundays, coinciding with Kasem's move to Chancellor Media from Westwood One earlier in the year.
 Ratings continued to decline, and by October 1998, WBIX leaned toward modern AC, similar to the former "Buzz" format, but not as deep.

 Jammin' 105 (1998–2002)

 On December 4, 1998, at 6:00 p.m., after playing "Good Riddance (Time of Your Life)" by Green Day, the station flipped to the then-growing "Jammin' Oldies" format, and (after a "name the station" contest) branded as "Jammin' 105".
 The first song on "Jammin'" was "Celebration" by Kool & the Gang.
-On March 1, 1999, WBIX changed call letters to WTJM, in order to match the "Jammin'" branding.
+On March 1, 1999, WBIX changed call letters to WTJM, to match the "Jammin'" branding.
 The station played rhythmic and dance pop hits of the mid-1960s through the 1980s.
 TV comedian Jay Thomas was hired for morning drive time.
 WTJM did better in the ratings than the previous format, and its results initially challenged those of longtime oldies station WCBS-FM.

 Chancellor merged with Capstar Broadcasting to form AMFM Inc. in 1999.
 Then, in 2000, Clear Channel Communications merged with AMFM Inc., giving WTJM and the other four stations a new owner.
 Under Clear Channel (now iHeartMedia), WTJM evolved into an urban oldies direction, and then to an urban adult contemporary format, while keeping the "Jammin' 105" moniker.
 Frankie Blue was brought in to program the shift to urban AC.
 He immediately brought in Jeff Foxx (formerly of WRKS and WBLS) and teamed him with comedian George Wallace to form the "Jammin' New York Wake-up Club".
 While the morning show was a hit, it did not warrant keeping the format due to the station's low ratings in other dayparts.